Alex-Guima/Alex-Guima/README.md

 ## About me:

-  I'm a Computer Science Student, love to be challenged and to solve problems using technology.
+  I'm a Computer Science Student, who loves to overcome challenges and to solve problems using technology.

   Based in Rio de Janeiro, Brazil.

 ## Interests and Hobbies:

-  Love to play and explore different kinds of games
+  - Play and explore different kinds of games

-  Watch anime and read manga and light novels.
+  - Watch anime, read manga and light novels.

 ## Focusing on:
-  Learning Back-End Development using Java/Spring
+  Learning Back-End Development using Java/Spring Boot